xxsqwe/notry/README.md

 ```
 rm performance
 ```
-> run experiments to reprocude our results
+> run experiments to reproduce our results
 ```
 ./run.sh
 ```

 ## Interpret results:
 ===============================================================================
 > Figure 7 in our paper is reproduced and saved as performance.png.
-Note that on different test devices, the generated diagram wont be the same.
-But the trend is alway hold.
+Note that the generated diagram won't be the same on different test devices.
+But the trend is always holding.

-> Results of Table 1 is reflected in the first 7 lines of the performance file.
+> Results of Table 1 are reflected in the first 7 lines of the performance file.

 ## Customized Evaluation:
 ===============================================================================